PoisotLab/ms_svd_networks/manuscript.md

 describes the dimension of the vector space of this matrix, and therefore the number of linearly independent rows (or columns) of it.
 From an ecological standpoint, this quantifies the number of unique "strategies" represented in the
-network: a network with two modules that are complete and disconnected from one another has a rank of 2.
-The second measure is an application of the entropy measure of @Shannon1948MatThe to the singular value of the matrix obtained through SVD.
-This so-called SVD entropy measures the extent to which each rank encodes an equal amount of information, as the singular values capture the importance of each rank in giving the entire matrix; this approach therefore serves as a measure of "internal complexity".
+network: a network with two modules that are distinct complete graphs has a rank of 2.
+The second measure is an application of the entropy measure of
+@Shannon1948MatThe to the non-zero singular values of the matrix obtained through SVD.
+This so-called SVD entropy measures the extent to which each rank encodes an equal amount of information, as the singular values capture the importance of each rank to reconstruct the original matrix; this approach therefore serves as a measure of "internal complexity".

 In this manuscript, we evaluate both the rank and the SVD entropy as measures of the complexity of ecological networks, by using a collection of 220 bipartite networks from various types of interaction, sizes, connectances, and environments.
 We show that while the rank of the adjacency matrix holds little information, SVD entropy functions as an appropriate quantification of the complexity of ecological systems.
-Notably, SVD entropy functions as an intuitive, robust, non-structural approach to defining the (surprisingly high) complexity of ecological networks by relating them to their 'physical' as opposed to 'behavioural' complexity.
-In this process we showcase a breakdown in the assumption that structural measures of complexity of networks are indicative of their robustness.
-We propose that taking an physical (as opposed to behavioural) approach to quantifying the complexity of ecological networks is a step in the right direction to unifying how we define complexity in the context of ecological networks.
+Notably, SVD entropy is an intuitive, robust, non-structural approach to defining the (surprisingly high) complexity of ecological networks, by relating them to their 'physical' as opposed to 'behavioural' complexity.
+In this process we showcase a breakdown in the assumption that all measures of complexity of networks are indicative of their robustness to extinctions.
+We propose that taking a physical approach to quantifying the complexity of ecological networks is a step in the right direction to unifying how we define complexity in the context of ecological networks, as it restores other measures (like connectance and nestedness) to their original role and signification.

 # Methods